 The combination diet is also standard.
 It may be that your pet requires half-homemade, half commercial or half prescription, half-homemade.
 It strictly depends on what is the best dietary route for your dog.

 Some terrific choices for your sensitive pooch’s diet landed on our top 6.
-However, our number one, Hill’s Prescription Diet l/d Liver Care Canine Dry Dog Food, is the all-around best choice we could find.
+However, our number one, Hill’s Prescription Diet l/d Liver Care Canine Dry Dog Food, is the all-around best choice for best dry dog food for liver disease we could find.
 It is completely formulated for this issue and touches all the critical nutrient necessities.

 If price is a concern for you, trying the Halo 37026 Vegan Dry Dog Food to see if it is a good fit is your next best choice.
 It is affordable and has holistic vegan ingredients with no animal byproducts.
 It is successful in treating ailments at a decent cost.